Return Home | Table of Contents | FAQ's | Become a Member | ETF's | Current Report Card | Member Updates | Login

 Technical Information

 The Indicant consists of several different market timing models.
-They are the Quick-term Indicant, Short-term Indicant, Mid-term Indicant, and the Long-term Indicant.
-These four basic models advise members of the stock market's behavior within these four different time horizons.
+They are the Near-term Indicant, Quick-term Indicant, Short-term Indicant, Mid-term Indicant, and the Long-term Indicant.
+These five basic models advise members of the stock market's behavior within these five different time horizons.
 For more information, click Frequently Asked Questions.
+The Indicant does not forecast the stock market.
+It simply advises of bull/bear, buy/hold, sell/avoid.
+Anyone accurately forecasting the stock market simply enjoyed a few seconds of good luck.
+Such luck will not repeat.

 Indicant Update Frequency